 |Workplace injuries (No lost-time injuries/diseases)||5||6||0||7||8|

 |Occupational disease rate (occurrences per million hours worked)||n/a||n/a||-||-||-|

 |Lost day rate (days lost per million hours worked)||n/a||n/a||3.28||39.83||181.53|

 |Employee relations matters|

 Work health and safety (WH&S) incidents account for all recorded incidents pertaining to Dexus employees and includes contractors employed directly by Dexus.
-All reported incidents in FY16 related to personal injury.
+All reported incidents in FY17 related to personal injury.

-The system of rules applied in recording and reporting accident statistics include Australian Standard 1885.1 1990, Workplace injury and disease recording standard as well as definitions from the Global Reporting Initiative (GRI) G4 reporting standard relating to indicator G4-LA6.
+The system of rules applied in recording and reporting accident statistics include Australian Standard 1885.1 1990, Workplace injury and disease recording standard as well as definitions within disclosure 403-2 from GRI 403: Occupational Health and Safety 2016, from the Global Reporting Initiative (GRI) Standards.

 No lost-time injuries/diseases - those occurrences which were not lost-time injuries/diseases and for which first aid and/or medical treatment was administered